taikun114/Clip-Hold/README.md

 ### Perfect Privacy
 Clip Hold does **not collect any user-related information**.\
-While usage data and crash reports may be shared if users have enabled “Share with app developers” under “Analytics & Improvements” in the System Settings' “Privacy & Security” section, the **app itself is entirely devoid of any functionality to collect or send user-related information**.
+While usage data and crash reports may be shared if users have enabled "Share with app developers” under "Analytics & Improvements” in the System Settings' "Privacy & Security” section, the **app itself is entirely devoid of any functionality to collect or send user-related information**.
 Even if you are concerned about privacy, you can use it with confidence.

 Below is an introduction of the privacy features included in the app.